-The Best Beauty Looks from the 2018 Grammy Awards Red Carpet
+2018 Grammy Awards Best Beauty Looks

 Katie Holmes brought 1920s vibes to the red carpet with her pixie cut styled in finger waves.

 If you haven't been convinced to cut your hair into a lob or a bob, Chrissy Teigen's Grammys hairstyle will do it.
 The celebrity styled her hair in an extreme side part, adding in loose waves that gave her look lots of body.
+The texture was thanks to a combination of rough drying, the OUAI Volume Spray ($26; sephora.com) at the roots and OUAI Wave Spray ($26; sephora.com), mid-lengths to ends.
 For makeup, the celebrity stuck to her signature—glowy skin and a pink lip.

 Hailee Steinfeld brought back the '90s hair flip for the Grammys red carpet and even modernized an '80s beauty staple with bright blue eyeshadow haloed around her eyes.